PRN (pro re nata) is a Latin phrase/medical abbreviation commonly used in the medical field.

 - How much medication should be taken?

-- How may the PRN medication interact with other medications if taken collectively?
+- How may the medication interact with other medications if taken collectively?

 If you are unsure when to use PRN medication, consult a physician or pharmacist.